Free shipping on orders $75+

 5. Investing in Helpful Hygiene Aids and Supplies

 Many solutions are available for challenges to good hygiene practices.
 Consider what specific issues stand in the way of regular bathing, toileting, and other activities of daily living, and then look for things that can make the tasks easier.
-For example, switching from bar soap to liquid body wash and providing long-handled shower brushes can enable people with limited mobility to cleanse skin without having to reach or bend, while flushable wipes or bathing cloths can make cleaning up after going to the bathroom or changing bladder protection simpler.
+For example, switching from bar soap to liquid body wash and providing long-handled shower brushes can enable people with limited mobility to cleanse skin without having to reach or bend, while cleansing wipes or bathing cloths can make cleaning up after going to the bathroom or changing bladder protection simpler.

 6. Maintaining a Hygienic Living Environment